 Collier County is located in the state of Florida and has a population of over 320,000 residents.
 Much of its southeastern area lies within the Big Cypress National Preserve.
 Notable attractions in Collier County include the Naples Zoo, the Naples Botanical Garden, and the Collier-Seminole State Park.
 Every year, a number of residents and visitors are harmed there because a person or company acted carelessly or recklessly.
-If you or someone close to you has been injured in Collier County, the compassionate and knowledgeable accident attorneys at Frankl & Kominsky can help you seek the monetary compensation you need to recover.
-We have accumulated many years of experience throughout this area of law, helping victims of medical malpractice, slip and falls, defective products, nursing home negligence, and car, truck, or motorcycle accidents.Filing a Negligence Claim in Florida
+If you or someone close to you has been injured in Collier County, the compassionate and experienced accident attorneys at Frankl & Kominsky are ready to try and help you seek the monetary compensation you need to recover.
+We have accumulated many years of experience and are available to try to help victims of medical malpractice, slip and falls, defective products, nursing home negligence, and car, truck, or motorcycle accidents.Filing a Negligence Claim in Florida

 If you or someone close to you has been injured as a result of someone else’s careless behavior, you may be able to file a negligence lawsuit against the at-fault party.
 Negligence is broadly defined as the failure to take proper care when doing something.